Hadjimamas/Testing_Project/README.md

 ## What should I include next to my LiveScore App

-1. AdMobs - Google Ads
+1. AdMobs - Google Ads :white_check_mark:
 2. **All Matches for a specific team**
 3. Organize more the Standing, Scorers and Teams screens
-4. Implement the statistics for a match from the API and find a way to implement them
+4. Implement the events for a match from the API and find a way to implement them

 - **Bold Example**
 - _Italian_